tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 10x a day?

-Luckily for you and I, but not my love of typing `Object.methods`, shortly after my introduction to Pry, I switched jobs and found myself in a dev environment where `pry` (via [`pry-rails`][pry-rails - RubyGems]) was the de facto `rails console` and thanks in large part to the power of `binding.pry` and the debugging behavior it offers, I've never looked back.
+Luckily for you and I, but not my love of typing `Object.methods`, shortly after my initial star-crossed introduction to Pry, I switched jobs and found myself in a dev environment where `pry` (via [`pry-rails`][pry-rails - RubyGems]) was the de facto `rails console`.
+And now look at me, thanks in large part to the power of `binding.pry` and the debugging behavior it offers, I've never looked back.

-To that end, in this article, we'll look at the basics of creating a Pry plugin, from what constitutes a plugin and why you might want to create one, to the various hooks and other means Pry provides for plugin integration.
+To that end, in this article, we'll look at the basics of creating a Pry plugin, from what constitutes a plugin and why you might want to create one, to the various hooks and APIs Pry provides for plugin integration.
 To do this, we'll be creating a Pry plugin that customizes Pry with a custom greeting and can also be used as a sandbox for your own future Pry endeavors.